PDF Cover

 Market Key Insights

 • The Food Certification market is projected to grow from $5.8 billion in 2024 to $10.4 billion in 2034.
-This represents a CAGR of 6.1%, reflecting rising demand across Organic Food Certification, Gluten-Free Certification and Halal Food Certification.
+This represents a CAGR of 6.1%, reflecting rising demand across Organic Food Certification, Halal Food Certification, and Gluten-Free Certification.

-• SGS SA, Bureau Veritas, Intertek Group plc lead the market as major players who determine its competitive dynamics.
+• SGS SA, Bureau Veritas, Intertek Group plc are among the leading players in this market, shaping its competitive landscape.

 • U.S. and Germany are the top markets within the Food Certification market and are expected to observe the growth CAGR of 4.0% to 5.9% between 2024 and 2030.